MohamedElshowel/evaluate-news-nlp/README.md

 ### Run the app in production mode:

-Run `npm start` to run the server and then open the browser on [`localhost:8081`](http://localhost:8081) to use the app.
+* Run `npm start` to run the server and then open the browser on [`localhost:8081`](http://localhost:8081) to use the app.
+* _Note that: if it is the first time to run the app, you have to run `npm run build-prod` first to have a distribution folder where the server will look for to host the app in a production environment._

 ### Run the app in development mode:

-To run the app in the development mode using `webpack-dev-server`, run `npm run build-dev`, it will generate build files and open the browser on [`localhost:8080`](http://localhost:8080).
+* To run the app in the development mode using `webpack-dev-server`, run `npm run build-dev`, it will generate build files and open the browser on [`localhost:8080`](http://localhost:8080).

 ### Build new production code:

-To get updated production code, run `npm run build-prod` and it will generate new files in the `dist` folder.
+* To get updated production code, run `npm run build-prod` and it will generate new files in the `dist` folder.

 ### Run available test cases:

-To run the available test cases using [jest](https://jestjs.io/), run `npm run test` to make sure that the production code's functionalities won't break.
+* To run the available test cases using [jest](https://jestjs.io/), run `npm run test` to make sure that the production code's functionalities won't break.

 ---